Lawrenceville Plasma Physics

 After a pause for eighteen months, in mid year 2015, the company began test firing its new tungsten electrodes.
 The aim had been to achieve a decrease in released impurities that reduced fusion output.

-As their recently released report showed, there was a ten-fold decrease in these impurities, but not to the extent that was sought.
+As their released report showed, there was a ten-fold decrease in these impurities, but not to the extent that was sought.
 It is expected further firings will show again less impurities.

 Beryllium Enters